JobService/job-service/configuration-tar/marathon-properties.md

 ####jobtracking-database-password
 - This property specifies the database password to connect to the jobservice database.

-####jobtracking-output-queue
-- This property specifies the name of the RabbitMQ output queue for outputted messages from the worker.

 ####jobtracking-threads
 - This property configures the number of threads the Job Tracking Worker runs with.